grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 | compute6-N3000      | A06-15       | (A08) CORE2 10/28/3  | (A08) CORE2 10/28/4  |

-#### On eno1np0 for both mellanox compute nodes only trunk vlans 1150,1151 and 1153.
-If you include 1152 in this mix you will get a layer 2 loop on the OVS bridge on the DPDK nodes
+__NOTE:__ On both Mellanox compute nodes -- port eno1np0, only trunk vlans 1150, 1151 and 1153.
+Do not trunk VLAN 1152 (TENANT VLAN)

-#### add spiel on how important switch port configuration is for successful overcloud deployment
+__NOTE:__ Switch port configuration is critical to the success of the `overcloud deployment` -- ensure it is correct

 <br/>

 ## Openstack 2.x Node -- Switch Port assignments for SRIOV and DPDK